Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Linearized theory: Lichnerowicz equation

-The linear stability of the black hole solution (\ref{sch}) to Eq.(\ref{equa1}) is usually sufficient for the stability at the any perturbative level.
-According to Refs.~\cite{Whitt:1985ki,Stelle:2017bdu}, it is possible to investigate the stability of AdS black hole by means of the second-order equation for the linearized Ricci tensor, instead of the fourth-order equation for the metric perturbation.
-Therefore, we may define the linearized Ricci tensor and scalar as
+The linear stability of the black hole solution (\ref{sch}) to Eq.(\ref{equa1}) is usually sufficient for guaranteeing the stability at any perturbative level.
+According to Refs.~\cite{Whitt:1985ki,Stelle:2017bdu}, it is desirable to investigate the stability of AdS black hole by means of second-order equation for the linearized Ricci tensor, instead of fourth-order equation for the metric perturbation.
+Therefore, we define the linearized Ricci tensor and scalar as

 where the conventionally linearized Ricci tensor and scalar are given by

 with $h=h^\rho_\rho$.
 Roughly speaking, the linearized Ricci tensor represents a healthy massive spin-2 mode, while the linearized Ricci scalar represents a healthy massive spin-0 mode.
 Conveniently, we may introduce the linearized Einstein tensor as